stakater/kubestackplus-docs/content/about/service-definition.md

 ### Cluster Administration Role

 As an administrator of SAAP, you have access to the cluster-admin role.
 While logged in to an account with the cluster-admin role, users have mostly unrestricted access to control and configure the cluster.

+### RHACS

+SAAP includes Red Hat Advanced Cluster Security (RHACS) for robust security management.
+It ensures comprehensive build and runtime security for applications.
+RHACS is essential for maintaining a secure Kubernetes environment.

 ## Networking